annieholtz/annieholtz.github.io/README.md

 Martin, Alexander, Annie Holtz, Klaus Abels, David Adger and Jennifer Culbertson.
 2020.
 Experimental evidence for the influence of structure and meaning on linear order in the noun phrase. *Glossa: a journal of general linguistics* 5(1): 97.
 1–21.
 DOI: [https://doi.org/10.5334/gjgl.1085  ](https://doi.org/10.5334/gjgl.1085)

 ### Presentations
+Holtz, A. (2020, accepted but conference cancelled due to Covid-19).
+Challenging Functional Explanations of Variable TD Deletion in American English.
+At ULABX.

 Ota, M., Holtz, A. & Skarabela, B. (2019, November).
 Syllable repetition is privileged over consonantrepetition in infant word segmentation.
-Presented at [The 44th Boston University Conference on Language Development](http://www.bu.edu/bucld/files/2019/11/BUCLD-44-Schedule-and-Abstracts.pdf), Boston University, Boston, MA
+Presented at [The 44th Boston University Conference on Language Development](http://www.bu.edu/bucld/files/2019/11/BUCLD-44-Schedule-and-Abstracts.pdf), Boston University, Boston, MA.

 Holtz, A. (2019, April).
 Cognitive biases and how they shape typology.
-Presented at [ULAB9](https://www.ulab.org.uk/conferences/conferences/36), Queen Mary University of London, London, UK
+Presented at [ULAB9](https://www.ulab.org.uk/conferences/conferences/36), Queen Mary University of London, London, UK.

 Ota, M., Barrera Navarro, M., Go, L., Heimann, J., Holtz, A., Little, S., O'Connor, R. & Skarabela, B. (2018, June).
 Do British mothers use less exaggerated infant-directed speech than American mothers?
-Presented at The Child Language Symposium, University of Reading, Reading, UK
+Presented at The Child Language Symposium, University of Reading, Reading, UK.

 Holtz, A. (2018, April).
 Mutual exclusivity and synonymy avoidance: Two sides of the same coin.
-Presented at [ULAB8](https://www.ulab.org.uk/conferences/conferences/35), The University of Edinburgh, Edinburgh, UK
+Presented at [ULAB8](https://www.ulab.org.uk/conferences/conferences/35), The University of Edinburgh, Edinburgh, UK.

 ### Posters
 Holtz, A (2019, October).
 Challenging Functional Explanations of Variable TD Deletion in American English.
-At the 69th Edinburgh Language Lunch, The University of Edinburgh, Edinburgh, UK
+At the 69th Edinburgh Language Lunch, The University of Edinburgh, Edinburgh, UK.

 #### Contact
 Feel free to contact me with any questions regarding my research.